spoonapps/docs/reference/spoonscript/from.md

 A valid `.me` file must start with a `from` instruction and may only contain one from instruction.

 Multiple images can be specified in a single `from` instruction by putting a space between subsequent images.
 If two images contains the same file, registry entry or environment variable - last one is taken.
 Always ensure that images with new versions of applications/libraries are passed last.
+Virtual machine settings are taken from last image in the list.

 ```
 from <image 1> <image 2>